STAND. COM. REP. NO. 518

 State of Hawaii

-Your Committees on Education and Public Safety, Intergovernmental, and Military Affairs, to which was referred S.B.
-No. 587 entitled:
+Your Committee on Judiciary & Hawaiian Affairs, to which was referred H.B.
+No. 726, H.D.
+1, entitled:

-"A BILL FOR AN ACT RELATING TO THE BOARD OF EDUCATION,"
+"A BILL FOR AN ACT RELATING TO FACE COVERINGS,"

-As affirmed by the records of votes of the members of your Committees on Education and Public Safety, Intergovernmental, and Military Affairs that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 587, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 587, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Judiciary & Hawaiian Affairs that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 726, H.D.
+1, as amended herein, and recommends that it be referred to your Committee on Finance in the form attached hereto as H.B.
+No. 726, H.D.
+2.